 Philips Hue Hub 2.0 Maximum Light Bulbs per Bridge.

 Philips hue is based on the ZigBee communication protocol.
 This is a low power, safe, and reliable technology to control your lights.
-Each lamp will communicate with is neighbour lamp if the base station Hub is out of range.
+Each lamp will communicate with is neighbor lamp if the base station Hub is out of range.
 This will extend the reach of each Bulb.

 Bring Disney stories to life with Philips Hue Bloom